SAML-Toolkits/php-saml/README.md

 The Logout Request will be sent signed or unsigned based on the security info of the advanced_settings.php ('logoutRequestSigned').

-The IdP will return the Logout Response to the Single Logout Service of the SP.
+The IdP will return the Logout Response through the user's client to the Single Logout Service of the SP.
 If we do not set an 'url' param in the logout method and are using the default SLS provided  by the toolkit (endpoints/sls.php), then the SLS endpoint will redirect the user to the file that launched the SLO request.

 We can set an 'returnTo' url to change the workflow and redirect the user to other php file.

 ```php
 $newTargetUrl = 'http://example.com/loggedOut.php';